 Giddens’ recent televised performances include The Late Show, Austin City Limits, Later…with Jools Holland, and both CBS Saturday and Sunday Morning, among numerous other notable media appearances.
-She performed for President Barack Obama and First Lady Michelle Obama on a White House Tribute to Gospel, along with Aretha Franklin and Emmylou Harris; the program was televised on PBS.
-Giddens duets with country superstar Eric Church on his powerful anti-racism song “Kill a Word,” which is currently top 15 on country radio; the two have performed the song on The Tonight Show and the CMA Awards, among other programs.
-Giddens received the BBC Radio 2 Folk Award for Singer of the Year and has won the Steve Martin Prize for Excellence in Bluegrass and Banjo in 2016.
+She performed for President Obama and the First Lady on In Performance at the White House: In the Gospel Tradition, along with Aretha Franklin and Emmylou Harris; the program was televised on PBS.
+Giddens duets with country superstar Eric Church on his powerful anti-racism song “Kill a Word”; the two have performed the song on The Tonight Show and at the CMA Awards, among other programs.
+Giddens received the BBC Radio 2 Folk Award for Singer of the Year, as well as the Steve Martin Prize for Excellence in Bluegrass and Banjo in 2016.